 The OSA reference population was thoroughly analysed for 2016 and 2017.
-The year 2018 was projected.
+The year 2018 was projected, as referred at the end of item 4.4. of this report

 The OSA data compilation and calculations were made for 2016 and 2017 simultaneously.
 That was an advantage, as comparisons allowed to detect inconsistencies and make improvements.